The Last Spritz

 What is the best cologne for men over 50?

-Bleu de Chanel Parfum is our top recommendation for refined daily wear at any age past forty.
-The composition is modern but built on classical structure, and the Parfum concentration runs eight to ten hours without becoming overpowering.
-For a more traditional preference, Eau Sauvage or Chanel Pour Monsieur cover the heritage register.
+Tom Ford Oud Wood is our top recommendation for refined daily wear at any age past forty.
+Cardamom, rosewood, and a polished oud — close to the skin, durable across a workday, never declarative.
+For a more recognizable modern alternative, Bleu de Chanel Parfum.
+For a traditional preference, Eau Sauvage or Chanel Pour Monsieur cover the heritage register.

 What cologne is best for a 60 year old man?

 At sixty, most men have settled into a fragrance preference and want quality rather than novelty.
-Terre d'Hermès is the safest year-round daily wear, and Bleu de Chanel Parfum handles formal and social occasions equally well.
-If he is open to something more distinctive, Tom Ford Oud Wood and Chanel Sycomore are both refined modern compositions that respect a developed palate.
+Tom Ford Oud Wood is our top pick — refined, quiet, expensive-smelling without effort.
+Terre d'Hermès is the safest year-round daily-driver, and Bleu de Chanel Parfum handles formal and social occasions when something more recognizable is the right call.
+Chanel Sycomore for real distinction.

 What's a classic cologne every man should own?